PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 ##### HighPriorityQueue(or DeleteQueue)
-This is a FIFO Queue created during initialization of Transit account.
-All new Delete tasks and tasks related to Rebalance will be pushed on to this queue.
+This is a FIFO Queue created during initialization of the Transit VPC.
+All new "Delete tasks" and tasks related to Rebalancing will be pushed to this queue.
 All tasks in this queue will be processed before processing other tasks.

 ##### LowPriorityQueue(or CreateQueue)
-This is a FIFO Queue created during initialization of Transit account.
-All new create tasks which are not related to Rebalance will be pushed on to this task.
-All tasks in this queue will be processed after high priority queue is empty and after completion of Rebalance operation if it is in progress.
+This is a FIFO Queue created during initialization of the Transit VPC.
+All new "Create tasks" which are not related to Rebalancing will be pushed to this task.
+All tasks in this queue will be processed after the high priority queue is empty and after completion of the Rebalance operation if it is in progress.

 ##### Transit State machine (AWS Stepfunction)
 Transit State machine is built using AWS Step functions.
 Transit State machine will be started by TransitDeciderLambda and makes sure that only one instance of Transit State machine is running at any point in time.
 Once started it fetches one Task at a time from HighPriorityQueue and process them till queue is empty.
 Once HighPriorityQueue is empty, it checks whether Rebalance is in progress by checking for a key-value pair in DynamoDB which indicates whehter Rebalance is in progress or not (Rebalance = Yes).
 If there is an ongoing Rebalance, Transit